DavinChurch/SQLFns/README.md

 This document introduces a Dyalog APL toolkit for constructing text SQL commands from individual data values, using proper SQL syntax, without the programmer needing to remember the exact syntax for each command term.
 It provides a simplified method of constructing such commands that is much shorter and easier than building the statements with ordinary text strings and improves readability and reduces syntactical and typographical errors.

 This toolkit and documentation is intended for use by reasonably experienced APL programmers that have a basic grasp of using a SQL database.
 It is designed to make their planned use of SQL easier rather than to teach them how to use SQL or convince them to use SQL.
 Fortunately, the programmer need not understand very much about the SQL syntax in order to use this toolkit.
-Generally, the programmer should know what commands like Select do and how to construct them out of the typical parts (such as Select, From, and Where).
+Generally, the programmer should know what SQL commands like **Select** do and how to construct them out of the typical parts (such as **Select**, **From**, and **Where**).
 This toolkit is modeled on the same syntax as SQL and just takes care of the detail formatting of the individual parts for most commands.

 These tools do not actually interface with a SQL database themselves but simply construct the commands that are then passed to whatever SQL interface and database that has been chosen to use for the application.